Riley Towers: History

 The FDIC sold the complex to local real estate management company Barrett & Stokely in September 1993 for $10 million.
 Over the following year, the company completed $3.5 million in renovations, including those that stalled under the previous ownership.
 Among the changes were new roofs, HVAC and security systems, and repair of the towers' brick and mortar veneer.
 The restaurant building was also converted into a leasing office, fitness center, and community meeting room.

 On the evening of January 15, 1992, two decorative spires from atop Tower II collapsed onto Alabama St., striking an unoccupied vehicle.
 No injuries were reported.

 In August 2010, the complex's original 450-space parking garage was demolished and rebuilt for $6 million.

 All three buildings continued to have sporadic water infiltration problems as they aged.
 In 2021, the outer layer of bricks on the façade of the 16-story Tower III was replaced with new bricks with an air membrane being placed between the bricks and the layer of block in the walls.
 The new bricks are custom made to be as close a match as possible to the original ones.
 The successful completion of work on that building led the owners to obtain approval from the Metropolitan Development Commission Regional Center hearing examiner to undertake the same repairs on the Towers I and II in August 2022.
 Work is expected to be completed by June 2023.

+On June 5, 2025, during a fire approximately 11 units were impacted by fire damage, water damage, and/or smoke damage.